andreipfeiffer/manifesto/README.md

 There is no designated Team Lead as a _role_.
 Leaders exist only as a _trait_.
 This enables the _team_ mindset and avoids _pulling ranks_.

 - **Responsibility lies on the team**
   We are a _self-organizing agile team_.
 If somebody fucks up, the team fucks up.
 You don't have a specific person to blame.
-It's every member's responsibility to make the necessary efforts that the team doesn't fuck up: **do, learn and help**.
+It's every member's responsibility to make the necessary efforts that the team doesn't fuck up: **do, learn, and help**.

 - **Everybody has something to say**
   Without a hierarchy, we are all equal.
 Anybody can make mistakes, anybody can (and should) point out these mistakes.
-If there is something you believe that needs to change, bring it up and let's talk about it.
+If there is something you believe that needs to change, bring it up, and let's talk about it.

 - **Decisions are driven by reason**
   Nobody can _impose_ anything.
-You can make proposal and support it.
-If you don't agree with a proposal, motivate it.
+Anybody can bring proposals to the table.
+When you don't agree with something, motivate it.

 <br />

 ## 🧠 Mindset

-Software development goes beyond frameworks, libraries, programming paradigms and technical challenges.
-The right mindset is a valuable trait, that will benefit you and your team mates at any stage of the project, and on any project.
+Software development goes beyond frameworks, libraries, programming paradigms, and technical challenges.
+The right mindset is a valuable trait, that will benefit you and your teammates at any stage of the project, and on any project.

-- **Be responsible**
+- 🎓 **Be responsible**
-  Taking responsibility for your actions and for your code doesn't mean that _"others will have someone to blame"_.
+  Taking responsibility for your actions and your code doesn't mean that _"others will have someone to blame"_.
 It means that _"you don't have someone else to blame"_.

-  Ignorance (you didn't know about that) can be understandable, but it's not an excuse.
+  Ignorance (as in _not knowing about something_) can be understandable, but it's not an excuse.
 Consider this when:

-  - you re-use or copy-paste someone else's code;
+  - you re-use or copy-paste someone else's code, that turns out to be _bad_;
   - you follow someone's suggestion and it turns out it's not a good idea;
   - you get feedback after your PR was approved;
   - you install a dependency that might be harmful, etc.

 <br />

-- **Be agile**
+- 🤸‍♀️ **Be agile**
   Nothing is set in stone.
-Anything can change. _Resistence is futile_.
-Be comfortable with changing features, even late in the development process Don't get emotionally attached with your code.
+Anything can change. _Resistance is futile_.
+Be comfortable with changing features, even late in the development process.
+Don't get emotionally attached to your code.
 For this you need to:
   - write your code **easy to change**;
   - make sure your code is **easy to remove**.

 <br />

-- **Understand your clients & users**
+- 🎩 **Understand your managers, clients & users**
   Depeche Mode puts it perfectly in [Walking In My Shoes](https://www.youtube.com/watch?v=GrC_yuzO-Ss).
-Before you judge and trash a decision from your _Client/Manager/Boss_, or a feedback from your _Users_, try walking in their shoes.
+Before you judge and trash a decision from your _Client or Manager_, or feedback from your _Users_, try walking in their shoes.
 Understand their context and the reason for their decisions or feedback.
 If you think they're wrong, prove them wrong.
+  - **being a manager yourself** and having to talk directly to clients (pushing back, contradicting them, or negotiating features and deadlines) will help you enjoy the comfort of not having to wear their shoes;
   - **being a client yourself** and witnessing what it takes to communicate your needs to a development team, will help you better understand _the other side_;
   - **being a user** of the software you're building, will help you better understand its flaws.

 <br />

-- **Get involved**
+- 🏋️ **Get involved**
   Replace **_"Let's do that"_** with **_"Let me do that"_**.
-When you want to propose something new: take the lead, be the driver, show the others how, why and what to do.
+When you want to propose something new: take the lead, be the driver, show the others how, why, and what to do.
 Don't just launch ideas.

 <br />

-- **Be reasonable**
+- 🌞 **Be reasonable**
-  No one is perfect, and it's ok to not be perfect.
+  No one is perfect, and that's perfectly fine.
   - **be reasonable with yourself**: you will make mistakes and those mistakes will and should be highlighted by your teammates;
-  - **be reasonable with others**: others will also make mistakes and you should highlight those mistakes in the most **friendly** way.
+  - **be reasonable with others**: they will also make mistakes and you should highlight those mistakes in the most **friendly** possible way.